-This article was updated on May 11, 2017 to reflect the latest AWS pricing options.
+This article was updated on December 20, 2017 and May 8, 2017 to reflect the latest AWS pricing and policies

-I recently wrote about how to choose between AWS instance types for cost savings.
-That article discussed Amazon Web Services´ (AWS) Spot Instances and Auto Scaling options for Elastic Compute Cloud (EC2) instances, but today I want to focus on just AWS Reserved Instances — an option that allows you to get the same compute power as On Demand instances, but with different payment structures and pricing.
+We recently wrote about how to choose between AWS instance types for cost savings.
+That article discussed Amazon Web Services´ (AWS) Spot Instances and Auto Scaling options for Elastic Compute Cloud (EC2) instances, but today we want to focus on just AWS Reserved Instances — an option that allows you to get the same compute power as On-Demand instances, but with different payment structures and pricing.

 Difference Between On Demand and Reserved Instances

-As far as actual compute options and configuration, there is no major difference between On Demand and Reserved Instances – it’s all in the billing.
-A Reserved Instance (RI) is an instance you can rent for a fixed duration at a lower per-hour cost than AWS’s basic On Demand instance offerings.
-Basically, in exchange for a commitment of usage, you get a lower hourly rate, which is automatically applied in your billing to instances you run that meet your purchased RI attributes.
+As far as actual compute options and configuration, there is no functional difference between On-Demand and Reserved Instances – it’s all in the billing.
+A Reserved Instance (RI) is an instance you can rent for a fixed duration at a lower per-hour (or per-second) cost than AWS’s basic On- Demand instance offerings.
+Basically, in exchange for a commitment of usage, you get a lower hourly rate, which automatically applies in your billing to instances that you run to meet your purchased RI attributes.

 To that end, within the RI family, there are several purchasing options:

-- Standard RIs – the regular sort, which provide the most savings.
-Recommended for steady-state usage.
+- Standard RIs – Recommended for steady-state usage, and provide the most savings.

 - Scheduled RIs – similar to Standard RIs, but only apply to instances launched within the time windows you select, which can recur on a daily, weekly, or monthly schedule.